Valery Skoptsov: Investigation, trial and death

-Skoptsov willingly confessed to the investigators, providing a full testimony with colorful illustrations, including the 9 murders.
-On July 9, 1998, the Oryal Oblast Court sentenced him to death, but it was later commuted to life imprisonment.
-Mikhail Karpukhin got 8 years at a corrective labor colony, while Sergei Sharipov died of tuberculosis at the Oryol detention center.
+Skoptsov willingly confessed to the investigators, providing a full testimony with colourful illustrations, including the 9 murders.
+On 9 July 1998, the Oryal Oblast Court sentenced him to death, but it was later commuted to life imprisonment.
+Mikhail Karpukhin got 8 years at a corrective labour colony, while Sergei Sharipov died of tuberculosis at the Oryol detention centre.

 He was sent to serve his sentence at the Black Dolphin Prison, where his main occupation was poetry:

 According to investigators, Skoptsov did not regret his actions.
 During one of the interrogations, he was quoted as saying: "It was necessary to clean up after my brother and Sharipov, too.
-My brother broke my fate".
+My brother broke my fate."

-On April 12, 2004, Valery Skoptsov died from acute heart failure, at the age of 52.
+On 12 April 2004, Valery Skoptsov died from acute heart failure, at the age of 52.
 He was buried in the prison cemetery.